Students will need to complete 126 credits to graduate from the Urban Forestry Program. The courses will include the following components:

 Minors (6 courses; 18 credits)

-Specialized Course Topics: Biotic and Abiotic Disturbances, Hydrology, Urban Green Infrastructure, Advanced Soils, Ecological Restoration, Complex Adaptive Systems, and Silviculture
+Specialized Course Topics: Biotic and Abiotic Disturbances, Hydrology, Urban Green Infrastructure, Soil Management, Ecological Restoration, Complex Adaptive Systems, and Silviculture

-The Landscape and Recreation Planning Minor is for students interested in planning and design of urban forests and other green spaces for urban communities across various scales.
-Students will learn principles of design thinking, site analysis,landscape planning, and sustainable design.
-Courses also focus on social sciences, such as managing for aesthetics, environmental perception, and community engagement.
+The Landscape and Recreation Planning Minor is for students interested in planning and design urban forests and other green spaces for urban communities across various scales.
+Students learn principles of design thinking, site analysis, landscape planning, sustainable design.
+Courses also focus on social sciences, such as managing for aesthetics, environmental perceptions, and community engagement.

-Specialized Course Topics: Environmental Perception, Visual Resource Management, Urban Green Infrastructure, Agroforestry, Planting Design, Urban Planning, Recreation, and Natural Resources Conservation
+Specialized Course Topics: Environmental Perception, Visual Resource Management, Urban Green Infrastructure, Agroforestry, Planting Design, Urban Planning, Urban Environment, Recreation and Natural Resources Conservation

-Students will complete five or six 3-credit elective courses: three elective courses in the first two years chosen the courses from a prescribed pool; one free elective course in Year 1 if students have completed Grade 12 Biology; and two electives for Year 3 or 4.
+Students will complete five 3-credit elective courses: two restricted elective courses in the first year (i.e., chosen the courses from a prescribed pool); three free elective courses in Year 2 to 4.